Pegayus/CoVerD/README.md

 # CoVerD: Community-based Vertex Defense against Crawling Adversaries
-This is the code for our proposed algorithm, CoVerD, that appeared in [the proceedings of Complex Networks 2021](https://www.springerprofessional.de/en/coverd-community-based-vertex-defense-against-crawling-adversari/19984022).
+This is the code for our paper [**CoVerD: Community-based Vertex Defense against Crawling Adversaries**](https://www.springerprofessional.de/en/coverd-community-based-vertex-defense-against-crawling-adversari/19984022) which appeared in the proceedings of Complex Networks 2021.
 CoVerD is a community-based approach that protects a given target node against crawling-based attacks in a network.
 CoVerD surpasses global network protectors on several benchmarks, while maintaining the computation cost close to that of the local network protectors.
+In this repository, you find both the python implementation for CoVerD and the scripts for reproducing our experiments.

 ## Scripts under ```src```: